2023 Saltsburg, PA Swim Camp Series

 1888 Brett Ln, Saltsburg, PA 15681

-Fitter & Faster is returning to Saltsburg, PA to produce THREE, 2-day swim camps in 2023!
+Fitter & Faster is returning to Saltsburg, PA to produce an additional TWO, 2-day swim camps in 2023!

 2023 SALTSBURG, PA SWIM CAMP SERIES

 -> Comprehensive Breaststroke Swim Camp - August 11 & 12

 -> Explosive Starts, Turns and More Swim Camp - November 25 & 26

 Click the “Curriculum Menu” below for more details about each Swim Camp!

 -> Availability in session is limited to 24 participants to ensure the best learning experience!